mcaligares/email-module/README.md

 # email-module
-Emails module is a implementation of JavaMail to use mainly with Gmail, Yahoo or Hotmail, also you can configure manually other account to use
+Emails module is a implementation of JavaMail to use, for the moment, with Gmail, Yahoo or Hotmail.
+Gradually will be adding support to others account.